 Option grants made to non-employee consultants will result in a direct charge to our reported earnings based upon the fair value of the option measured initially as of the grant date and then subsequently on the vesting date of each installment of the underlying option shares.
-Such charge will include the appreciation in the value of the option shares over the period between the grant date of the option and the vesting date of each installment of the option shares.
-In addition, any options that are repriced will also trigger a direct charge to our reported earnings measured by the appreciation in the value of the underlying shares over the period between the grant date of the option and the date the option is exercised for those shares or terminates unexercised.
+Such charge will include the appreciation in the value of the option shares over the period between the grant date of the option and the vesting date of each installment of the underlying measured by the appreciation in the value of the underlying shares over the period between the grant date the option is exercised for those shares or terminates unexercised.

 Should one or more individuals be granted tandem stock appreciation rights under the option plan then such rights would result in a compensation expense to be charged against our reported earnings.
-Accordingly, at the end of each fiscal quarter, the amount, if any, by which the fair market value of the shares of common stock subject to such outstanding stock appreciation rights has increased from the prior quarterend would be accrued as compensation expense, to the extent such fair market value is in excess of the aggregate exercise price in effect for those rights.
+Accordingly, at the end of each fiscal quarter, the amount, if any, by which the fair market value of the shares of common stock subject to such outstanding stock appreciation rights has increased from the prior quarter-end would be accrued as compensation expense, to the extent such fair market value is in excess of the aggregate exercise price in effect for those rights.